 Fred Ayres graduated from Wesleyan University with a B.A. in Neuroscience & Behavior and Economics, and a Certificate in Civic Engagement.
 He was inducted into Wesleyan’s chapter of Phi Beta Kappa in spring 2017.

 He has previously conducted research on the effects of a high-fat diet on risk-preference in rodents, the components that forge healthy communities, and the use of techniques from behavioral economics to increase up-take of health insurance.

 Fred ultimately aims to play an active role in health care and education policy and craft solutions to reach social equity in the United States.
-He is most interested in translating findings from social and behavioral science into effective public policies that mitigate disparities in health and education, and promote economic redistributive justice.
+He is most interested in translating findings from social and behavioral science into effective public policies and clinical interventions that mitigate health disparities.

 He also created TL;DR MCAT to improve access to MCAT preparation materials for low-income students.